Treat your family to year-round fun as your enjoy Kelsey Creek Farm's animals in every season!

 Welsh Harlequin

-Deena is the fourth duck, and she is white with brown spotting over her body.
-Although Deena’s breed is uncertain, she appears to be a Welsh Harlequin.
-This breed originated in Wales in 1949 and came to the United States in 1968.
+Deena is a Welsh Harlequin, duck.
+Females, like Deena, are brown and white.
+Males look similar to wild mallard ducks.
+This breed originated in Wales and was brought to the United States in the 1960s.
 These ducks are known for their docile temperament and active nature.

 Watch a video about Kelsey's goats!